devAlphaSystem/Alpha-System-Skopos/README.md

 -   **Per-Website Detailed Analytics**: Dive deep into the data for each of your sites.
 -   **Live Active User Count**: See how many users are on your site in real-time.
 -   **Instant Real-time Updates**: Utilize Server-Sent Events (SSE) for immediate dashboard refreshes when new data is collected, providing an "Instant" refresh rate option.
+-   **Collapsible Sidebar**: Maximize your workspace with a collapsible sidebar that remembers your preference across sessions.
 -   **Interactive Report Drawers**: Click on any report card to explore the full, searchable, and sortable dataset.
 -   **JavaScript Error Analysis**: View detailed stack traces for frontend errors.
 -   **Custom Event Data Inspector**: Analyze the custom JSON data sent with your events.